 Tax Deduction for Donations

-The table below further elaborates on the types of donations that will be granted double tax deduction.
-Other forms of in-kind donations that do not fall under the list will not be awarded double tax deduction.
+Table 1 below further elaborates on the types of donations that will be granted the 250% tax deduction.

 Donation Scheme | Eligible Recipient | Eligible Donor |